slipstream/SlipStreamDocumentation/docs/administrator-manual/src/main/markdown/04-installation.md

 You should now be able to contact the SlipStream server with a web browser using HTTPS; the URL should be `https://your_machine/`.
 You should be redirected to the login page that looks similar to the following screenshot.

+NOTE: If you're using the generated self-signed certificate your browser may display a warning.
+You'll have to manually accept this certificate to proceed.

+NOTE: The service is actually initialized only the first time it is accessed.
+Because of this, the response to the first request may take some time (tens of seconds).

-If so, you are ready to configure the server.
+If everything looks good, you are ready to configure the server and/or install cloud connectors.

 ![SlipStream Login Page](images/screenshot-login.png)

+## Cloud Connectors

+SlipStream provides a uniform interface to multiple cloud providers through a set of "cloud connectors".
+You must also install the cloud connector packages for the clouds that you want to support through your SlipStream server.
+See the Cloud Connector chapter for the additional dependencies and installation instructions for each connector.